arnicas/interactive-vis-course/README.md

 ### 2. Programming Techniques and Tools We'll Cover

-* Javascript and useful libraries like JQuery, lowdash
 * Good practices with D3.js for data vis
+* Javascript and useful libraries like jQuery, lodash
 * Web Charting libs like Highcharts, D3, libs on top of D3 like Dimple.js
 * GitHub use
 * Debugging how-to's